This one staff training change made a huge difference for Barre3

 Barre3, the boutique strength conditioning gym, is known for its equal attention to both body and mind.
 Yes, there are grueling lunges and toning squats, but there are also elements of mindfulness and accepting one’s own strengths.
 Its philosophy encourages individuals to go at their own pace and trust intuition–it’s centered on the idea of feeling good inside and out, versus advertising how to get skinny arms.
 In fact, throughout its classes, you’ll hear a sentiment echoed repeatedly: You deserve to be heard.

-So it makes sense that the company, which now boasts 150 studios in 98 countries, would invest in building peoples’ voices.
+So it makes sense that the company, which now boasts 150 studios, would invest in building peoples’ voices.

 During the Fast Company Innovation Festival on Monday, Barre3 cofounder and CEO Sadie Lincoln explained how two years ago, amidst a company reevaluation and a pause in expansion, she came to understand how important speech is to her business.